Actionable Book Summary: The Subtle Art of Not Giving a Fuck by Mark Manson

-Being Wrong Matters
+Lesson #1: Being Wrong Matters

 What’s the point of always being right?

-If you want to learn something new, and you are constantly right, or you think you are, you’re actually blocking your mind from learning this new thing.
+If you want to learn something new, and you are constantly right, or you think you are, you’re actually blocking your mind from learning new things.
 Or, you are simply afraid of facing the facts, which in most of the cases are: you are fucking wrong most of the time.

 Few hundred years ago we thought that the Earth was flat.
 In the 18th century Sigmund Freud argued that clitoral orgasms were signs of mental illness.
 When I was a little boy I thought that tomatoes are poisonous (because they are red).

-Because blindly failing at tasks again and again won’t magically complete them or help you accomplish them better the next time.
+Because blindly failing at tasks again and again won’t magically complete them or help you preform them better the next time.
 You need to actually want to become better.
 Each failure is an opportunity to learn something new and exciting.
 Something, that might transform your life and direct it into towards a positive path.

 You can be truly successful only if you are willing to fail at it a thousand of times.